Pigeonhole principle: Uses and applications

 Variants occur in a number of proofs.
 In the proof of the pumping lemma for regular languages, a version that mixes finite and infinite sets is used: If infinitely many objects are placed into finitely many boxes, then two objects share a box.
-In Fisk's solution to the Art gallery problem a sort of converse is used: If n objects are placed into k boxes, then there is a box containing at most $\tfrac n k$ objects.
+In Fisk's solution to the Art gallery problem a sort of converse is used: If $n$ objects are placed into $k$ boxes, then there is a box containing at most $n/k$ objects.

 Alternative formulations

 The following are alternative formulations of the pigeonhole principle.